godfreybwaira/shani-ob/README.md

 **Description:**

-`shani-css` is used to manipulate CSS classes based on given event fired by an element or a status code returned by server.
+`shani-css` is used to manipulate CSS classes based on given event fired by an element or HTTP status code.
 You can use multiple callbacks separated by `|`

 **Syntax:**